ankitects/anki-manual/src/getting-started.md

 will be created based on that card type.
 Card types make it easy to keep the formatting of your cards consistent and can greatly reduce the amount of effort involved in adding information.
-They also mean Anki can ensure related cards don’t appear too close to each other, and they allow you to fix a typing mistake or factual error once and have all the related cards updated at once.
+They also mean Anki can ensure related cards don't appear too close to each other, and they allow you to fix a typing mistake or factual error once and have all the related cards updated at once.

-To add and edit card types, click the “Cards…​” button while adding or editing notes.
+To add and edit card types, click the "Cards…​" button while adding or editing notes.
 For more information on card types, please see the [Cards and Templates](templates/intro.md) section.

 ### Note Types

 Anki allows you to create different types of notes for different material.
 Each type of note has its own set of fields and card types.
-It’s a good idea to create a separate note type for each broad topic you’re studying.
-In the previous French example, we might create a note type called “French” for that.
-If we wanted to learn capital cities, we could create a separate note type for that as well, with fields such as “Country” and “Capital City”.
+It's a good idea to create a separate note type for each broad topic you’re studying.
+In the previous French example, we might create a note type called "French" for that.
+If we wanted to learn capital cities, we could create a separate note type for that as well, with fields such as "Country" and "Capital City".
 Anki comes with some standard
 note types in it.
-These note types are provided to make Anki easier to use for new users, but in the long run it’s recommended you create your own note types for the content you are learning.
+These note types are provided to make Anki easier to use for new users, but in the long run it's recommended you create your own note types for the content you are learning.
 The standard note types are as
 follows: